vanilla-friendly-datapacks/rotation-wrench/README.md

-# Projectname
+# Rotation Wrench

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.x data pack that adds a wrench capable of rotating all directional blocks.

 ## Installation